-One lane is closed on I-12 West past Walker; officer hit by a vehicle now identified
+I-12 West past Walker has reopened; officer hit by a vehicle now identified

 Latest Weather Blog

-One lane is closed on I-12 West past Walker; officer hit by a vehicle now identified
+I-12 West past Walker has reopened; officer hit by a vehicle now identified

-WALKER — One lane of Interstate 12 westbound at the Walker exit was closed after a police officer was hit by a car while he was pursuing a suspect on foot in the eastbound lane, Denham Police said on Friday.
+WALKER — Interstate 12 westbound at the Walker exit was closed after a police officer was hit by a car while he was pursuing a suspect on foot in the eastbound lane, Denham Police said on Friday.
+It has since reopened.

 Traffic that was stuck in the backup caused by the crash is being let through to pass the crash, but the roadway remained closed.
-Congestion has reached 7 miles.
+Congestion reached seven miles.

 The officer, Cpl.
 Brandon Ashton, was on foot attempting to make contact with a subject also on foot on I-12 eastbound near mile marker 14 when he was hit by a vehicle, police said.